Submissions

 e) Affiliation, containing institution, town, State/Province abbreviation, and country.
 Could you provide a partial postal address?

 f) Keywords: provide a maximum of 6 keywords.
-Please don't repeat words from the title here.
+Please refrain from repeating words from the title here.

 g) Corresponding author: provide full postal address plus email.